 In order to see the totality, LB needs to see a substantial chunk of pages each time he reads.
 That means that instead of reading a max of 10 pages per student per meeting, in the Master Class LB reads up to 60 pages per week per student – as long as those 60 pages are part or all of the same project, the script you’ve chosen to bust your chops over in this class.

 Why 60 pages?
-Well, most TVWriter University workshoppers are working on TV material with page counts under that number.
+Most TVWriter University workshoppers are working on TV material with page counts under that number.
 That means that in this class, if you’re writing a 1-hour show you’ll have the chance to turn in a completed 1st draft and 3 full sets of revisions over the 4 week run of the class.
 And if you’re writing a 1/2 hour show you’ll be able to refine your work even further.
-(This is just one possible scenario.
-You can also come to the first class with just an idea and move into the outline and then the full length script from there.
-Or anything in between.)
 And if you’re working on a feature length project, well, just let LB know and he will work with you on ways to accommodate that.

-Like the Advanced Workshop, Master Class Sessions run for 4 weeks, once a week.
-Each meeting takes place Wednesday nights at 6 PM Pacific time in the video chat room and will run as long as it needs to, which means as long as there are questions and issues to discuss.
-The next one is scheduled to start in mid-August, 2015, but flexibility is LB’s middle name.
-(Wow, Larry Flexible Brody?
-Bet you did not know that.)
+Master Class Sessions run for 4 weeks, once a week.
+Meetings take place Thursday nights at 6 PM Pacific time in the video chat room and run as long as there are questions and issues to discuss.

 Preparation for each class meeting is considerable.
 Participants can count on having to write, write, write.
 And, in turn, LB has to read, read, read.
 All concerned must be prepared to spend the same kind of time and effort they would if they were staffing a series or writing directly for a network or studio.